epsylon3/odbgscript/doc/ReadMe.txt

 2.1 What's new?
 ---------------
+1.75 (SVN)
++ Added Ctrl+F to search in script
++ Added Ctrl+G to goto script line
+* Fixed Scroll to Label when script has more than 256 lines

 1.74 (23 Sep 2009)
 + Added GFO to get file offset of disasm address.
 * Labels commented ignored